1972 Rugby League World Cup

 The sixth Rugby League World Cup was held in France in October and November 1972.
-Australia started as the favourites to retain the trophy they had won just two years previously.
-New Zealand had beaten all three of the other nations in 1971 and France were expected to be tough opponents on their home soil.
-In the event Great Britain confounded most expectations by running out worthy winners and levelling their tally of World Cup wins at 3–3 with the Australians.
+Australia were the holders, while New Zealand had beaten all three of the other nations in 1971 and France were on their home soil.
+Great Britain won the title and levelled the score of World titles with the Australians at 3-3.

 The final was held at Stade Gerland in Lyon.
-Great Britain played Australia and in the end, with scores level and unchanged after extra time, claimed the cup on league placing.
+Great Britain played Australia and, with scores level and unchanged after extra time, claimed the cup on league placing.

 This was the last World Cup to be played under the four-tackle rule.